What is CWD?

 It can take a long time for animals exposed to CWD to show symptoms.
 Animals may appear normal for an extended period of time even though they are infected, and even normal-looking animals harvested in a CWD zone should be tested.
 While prions may be present in a variety of tissues and body fluids, including blood and muscle, they are most common in the brain, eyes, spinal cord, lymph nodes, tonsils, and spleen.
 Hunters should wear gloves to debone harvested mammals in the field and take extra precautions when handling organs where prions are most likely to be.
 If you wish to have your animal tested for CWD, contact the Arkansas Game and Fish Commission (AGFC) for information regarding appropriate procedures and submission locations.

-Simple Precautions Advised for Hunters
+Simple Precautions Advised

-• Wear latex or rubber gloves when field dressing your deer or elk.
+- Wear latex or rubber gloves when field dressing your deer or elk.
 Use knives and equipment dedicated to processing deer.

-• Debone the meat.
-Don’t see through bone, and avoid cutting through the brain or spinal cord (backbone).
+- Bone out the meat from your animal.
+Don’t saw through bone and avoid cutting through the brain or spinal column (backbone).
 AGFC has posted a video on how to do this.

-• Minimize the handling of brain and spinal tissues.
+- Minimize the handling of brain and spinal tissues.

 Disposal of Carcasses

 Little is known about whether infected mammal parts pose a risk to the environment; researchers have discovered that prions readily attach to various elements in the soil and remain infectious for many years.
-Therefore, it is recommended that bones and other parts of the carcass of an animal suspected or known to have CWD be double bagged in strong garbage bags and disposed of at a lined landfill with an approved dead animal disposal area.
+Therefore, it is recommended that bones and other parts of the carcass of an animal suspected or known to have CWD be double bagged in strong garbage bags and disposed of at a lined landfill with an approved dead animal disposal area (see AGFC approved landfills).
 AGFC also recommends, whenever possible, carcasses should remain near where the deer was harvested, preferably buried two feet deep or deep enough to prevent scavengers from digging up the remains.

 Additional Resources